njamesgeorge1223/Bank-and-Election-Analyses-in-Python/PyBank/Resources/README.md

-This folder contains the CSV files used for the PyBank challenge.
+This folder contains the CSV file used for the PyBank challenge.